canonical/maas-charms/TUTORIAL.md

 ### Create project and profiles

 Create a Project to isolate our lab.
-> We don't need a *Separate set of images and image aliases for the project*,
+> We don't need a *Separate set of images for the project*,
 > so we disable it to save some disk space and download time.

 ```shell